Dataset API

 rnaseq = load_rnaseq_data(rnaseq_path)

-clinical = load_clinical_data(clinical_path)
+clinical = load_clinical_data(clinical_path,stage_column)

 # Ensure samples match between RNA-seq and clinical data